openstack/tacker/doc/source/user/etsi_cnf_update.rst

 * tacker
 * python-tackerclient

-A default VIM should be registered according to :doc:`../cli/cli-legacy-vim`.

-The VNF Package(sample_vnf_pkg.zip) used below is prepared by referring to :doc:`./vnf-package`.

-Execute before "Instantiate VNF" in the procedure of :doc:`./etsi_vnf_deployment_as_vm_with_tosca`.
+The procedure of prepare for scaling operation that from "register VIM" to "Instantiate VNF", basically refer to :doc:`./etsi_containerized_vnf_usage_guide`.

+This procedure uses an example using the sample VNF package.

-VNF Update Procedures
+CNF Update Procedures
 ---------------------

-As mentioned in Prerequisites, the VNF must be created before performing update.
+As mentioned in Prerequisites, the CNF must be created before performing update.

 Details of CLI commands are described in